 It's a fact of life: A home's smallest bedrooms are assigned to the household's youngest members.
 But, as parents well know, young kids, preteens, and teens require bedrooms that take on a multitude of roles.
 Kid's bedrooms must provide comfortable areas for sleeping, studying, playdates, and daydreaming, as well as storage options that keep wardrobes, leisure gear, and school supplies contained but within reach.
-Here's a look at some ideas for optimizing every inch of space to create bedrooms that handle kids' birth-to-college needs.
+Here's a look at some ideas for optimizing every inch of space to create small kids rooms that handle children's birth-to-college needs.

-Ask your child how they'd like to decorate the space and devise a plan that satisfies his or her individual aesthetic and your tidying-up desires.
+Ask your child how they'd like to decorate their small kids room and devise a plan that satisfies his or her individual aesthetic and your tidying-up desires.
 Bold-statement motifs, vividly painted furniture with easy-clean finishes, and Technicolor schemes give the tiniest digs a heaping helping of panache.
-Creative types are sure to enjoy a wall clad in magnetic chalkboard paint that doubles as a message center, art gallery, and doodling surface; install a rack with plenty of shelves and hooks near the top of the blackboard, but still within reach of your child, to enlarge on the wall's purpose.
+This patriotic room gets its style from statement-making wallpaper, accents, and wall hangings.
+A practical hardwood floor makes it easy to change the room's style without a costly renovation as the child grows older.

-It's important to contain clutter so surfaces stay neat and there's a continuous sweep of floor available for playtimes, slumber-party sleeping bags, and hanging out with friends.
-If your budget allows, opt for built-ins that provide storage within and display space up top.
-Outfit closets with adjustable closet organizers that will adapt to your maturing child's changing wardrobes.
+It's important to contain clutter in small kids' rooms so surfaces stay neat and there's a continuous sweep of floor available for playtimes, slumber-party sleeping bags, and hanging out with friends.
+If your budget allows, opt for built-ins that provide storage within reach and display space up top.
+Or, for kids bedroom ideas on a budget, outfit closets with adjustable organizers that will adapt to your maturing child's changing wardrobes.
 Equip underused corners, bookcases, or wall-mounted shelves with lively hued stackable bins and boxes and oversize baskets that corral stuffed animals, academic papers, and cherished mementos.
 Create an open-air closet of sorts by mounting sturdy hooks at kid-height on a door or wall so kids can effortlessly put away and retrieve outerwear, backpacks, and sporting gear.